Human Diversity

-Human Diversity: The Biology of Gender, Race, and Class is a 2020 non-fiction book written by the American political scientist Charles Murray.
-In the book, Murray argues against the orthodoxy within the social sciences — that race is a social construct, gender is a social construct, and class is a function of privilege.
+Human Diversity: The Biology of Gender, Race, and Class is a 2020 non-fiction book written by the American political scientist Charles Murray, co-author of the book The Bell Curve.
+In the book, Murray argues against the scientific consensus that race is a social construct, as well as other orthodoxies such as the view that gender is a social construct, and class is a function of privilege.

-Contents

-In the introduction of the book, Murray lays down ten propositions, that he defends throughout the book: